The ten-mile journey from Wareham to Swanage can be taken by car or bus – or partially by steam train.

 This direct bus route stops in the heart of Swanage town at the bus station.

 You can view the bus timetable on the morebus website: www.morebus.co.uk/services/SQ/40

 Norden to Swanage on the Swanage Railway heritage line.

 Journey time: Around 20 minutes (variable)

-Drive, or catch a bus or grab a taxi from Wareham station to Norden, where you can pick up the a steam or diesel train on the Swanage Railway line.
+Drive, or catch a bus or grab a taxi from Wareham station to Norden, where you can pick up a steam or diesel train on the Swanage Railway line.

-Check the Swanage Railway timetable: www.swanagerailway.co.uk/calendar
+Check full details and timings of all services on the Swanage Railway website: www.swanagerailway.co.uk/calendar

 A handy way of getting to Swanage from Wareham or beyond (if you are arriving to the area on the London Waterloo – Weymouth train, for example) is by taxi.